Muonionalusta Meteorite History and Uses

 Are Meteorites Radioactive?

 No. The wearable meteorite beads are carefully processed for safety wear.
-Meteorites do contain radioactive elements, but not significantly more than any ordinary terrestrial rock.
+Meteorites contain radioactive elements, but not significantly more than any terrestrial rock.
 And those crafted for daily wear pieces are taken special care of by AWNL.

 Differentiate Meteorites, Meteoroids, or Meteors